nathanieldchu/ubuild_CCF/index.md

       money
   col_2:
     headline: Our values for us
-    content: We pursue growth through a love of learning, know that <strong>shared missions outshine conflicting opinions</strong>, and go slow to go fast
+    content: We pursue growth through a love of learning, know that <strong>communal missions outshine conflicting opinions</strong>, and go slow to go fast
   col_3:
     headline: Our values for the world